 Crispy Fried Plantain Chips

 This recipe is so easy to make, taking roughly 15 minutes to prepare from start to finish.
-Eat them as appetizer or snack!
+Eat them as appetizers or snacks!

 A mandoline is very helpful in making the cutting easier.
 You can experiment with the thickness; you may like them thicker or thinner.

-I used olive oil in this recipe because it has less trans fats; however, you can use any other oil of your choice.
+I used olive oil in this recipe because it has lesser trans fats; however, you can use any other oil of your choice.

 This deep-fried plantain recipe is quite addictive, and they are quick and easy to make.